ImageMonkey/imagemonkey-fabricjs-upgrade-verify-scripts/README.md

 This visually compares the screenshot from before upgrading fabric.js to the one after upgrading fabric.js.
 With the `--threshold` parameter it's possible to specify how similar the images need to be (if you want to strive for identical (i.e all pixels are matching) images, use `1.0`).

-If all annotations match, the new fabric.js release is likely to regression free (at least for the ImageMonkey usecase ;-))
+If all annotations match, the new fabric.js release is likely to be regression free (at least for the ImageMonkey usecase ;-))